kristabdi/kristabdi/README.md

 # Hello, folks! 👋

-My name is Kristo Abdi and I'm a student at Sekolah Teknik Elektro dan Informatika, Bandung Institute of Technology.
+I'm Kristo Abdi, a student at Sekolah Teknik Elektro dan Informatika, Bandung Institute of Technology.
 Currently I'm learning some programming languages to tighten my skills.
-Any support or suggestion will be welcomed.
-Thanks!
+Any support or suggestions will be welcomed.

 ### Blog & Writing

-I also maintain and writing on a blog which have some solutions for [TLX problems](https://tlx.toki.id.) but not yet completed.
+I also maintain and writing on a blog.
 You can find and read some on [here](https://www.medium.com/kristabdi/).
 I’m currently learning C++ and Python.
 Looking forward to learn any developing skills that can be helpful for my career.

 ### Contact